libp2p/blog/src/_blog/js-libp2p-v3.md

 ### Stream middleware

-`libp2p@3.x.x` adds a `.use()` function, largely inspired by [express.js-style middleware](https://expressjs.com/en/guide/using-middleware.html) - this allows you to intercept incoming/outgoing libp2p streams and access/modify the stream data outside of the protocol handler.
+`libp2p@3.x.x` adds a `.use()` function, largely inspired by [express.js-style middleware](https://expressjs.com/en/guide/using-middleware.html) - this allows you to intercept incoming/outgoing libp2p streams and access/modify the stream data outside the protocol handler.

 This allows things like access control or data transformations to take place without needing to change the protocol handler, which you may not have direct control over.